 Procedural Rules.
 The arbitration will proceed according to the rules and procedures used by the applicable arbitration organization for consumer disputes, to the extent those rules and procedures do not contradict the express terms of this Arbitration Agreement.
 You may obtain a copy of the rules and procedures by contacting the arbitration organization listed above.

 What Damages are Available.
 The arbitrator may award the same damages as a court including without limitation statutory, punitive, or treble damages if allowed by the Governing Law.
 The arbitrator may award injunctive relief in favor of the individual party seeking relief, but not in favor of others.
 The arbitrator may not award class, representative, or public injunctive relief.
 Arbitrators may award you reasonable attorneys’ fees and expenses if allowed by the Governing Law.
-We cannot recover our attorneys’ fees and costs in arbitration unless the arbitrator decides that your Claim is frivolous and the arbitration rules allow it.
-If a court decides that these limits on injunctive relief are not enforceable, then after all appeals from that decision have been exhausted, the Claim for injunctive relief must be severed from the arbitration.
-The Claim may then be brought in court after arbitration of the remaining Claims is completed
+If a court decides that these limits on injunctive relief are not enforceable, then after all appeals from that decision have been exhausted, the request for injunctive relief must be severed from the arbitration.
+The request for injunctive relief may then be brought in court after arbitration of the remaining disputes is completed

 The Arbitrator’s Award.
 The arbitrator shall issue a reasoned award or decision.
-You or we may request that the arbitrator explain his or her decision in writing, if such a request is made within 14 days of the decision.
-The arbitrators award shall not be considered final until appellate rights have been exhausted or the time for filing the notice of appeal pursuant to this Arbitration Agreement and the Appellate Rules has expired.
+You or we may request that the arbitrator explain his or her award or decision in writing, if such a request is made within 14 days of the award or decision.
+The arbitrator’s award shall not be considered final until appellate rights have been exhausted or the time for filing the notice of appeal pursuant to this Arbitration Agreement and the Appellate Rules has expired.

 Grounds for an Appeal.
 Appeals must satisfy at least one of three criteria to succeed.
 The arbitrator(s) who issued the award must have made one or more of the following: